East Ward's Pastoral Team

 East Ward is committed to supporting all members of our school community and recognise sometimes some children or their families need a little bit of extra help.
 There are a team of adults in school who organise and provide additional support for parents, carers and children.

-Miss Rigby and Mrs Golding work with children in and out of class who are having difficulties with their behaviour and/or their learning or who may require emotional support.
-They also run groups for children to help them cope with change and challenging situations such as transition to another class or secondary school.
-A member of the team will work with a child to understand their needs and goals before creating a 6 - 8 week plan alongside the pupil, their parents and their teacher using SMART (Specific, Measurable, Assignable, Relevant and Time-based) targets.
+Miss Rigby works with children in and out of class who are having difficulties with their behaviour and/or their learning or who may require emotional support.
+Miss Rigby also runs groups for children to help them cope with change and challenging situations such as transition to another class or secondary school.
+We will work with a child to understand their needs and goals before creating a 6 - 8 week plan alongside the pupil, their parents and their teacher using SMART (Specific, Measurable, Assignable, Relevant and Time-based) targets.
 Our aim is to give children the skills they need to be able to to improve their own resilience and face hardships or difficulties with strength and determination.

 The My Cloud is an inclusive, predictable, calm environment, where children are valued, respected and nurtured unconditionally and the place you will usually find our pastoral team.
 1-1 or group sessions take place in the My Cloud and our lunchtime Chill Club is often found here too.